 You have different choices here when it comes to a solution for a MIDI to USB cable.

 The cross-section allowed for a Standard A-type connector USB boot is 16x8mm.
 And the dimension convention for type B is 11.5×10.5mm.
-The size of the Standard connectors is more compared to mini and micro connectors.
-Standard connectors support at least 1500 cycles of insertion and plugging-out.
+The size of the Standard connectors is more compared to mini and micro connectors, and standard connectors support at least 1500 cycles of insertion and plugging-out.

 ii) Mini-USB connectors: